alhusseinsamy/ITS-Gatling-Training/README.md

 # Gatling plugin for Maven - Java demo project

-A simple showcase of a Maven project using the Gatling plugin for Maven.
+A showcase of a Maven project using the Gatling plugin for Maven.
 Refer to the plugin documentation [on the Gatling website](https://docs.gatling.io/reference/integrations/build-tools/maven-plugin/) for usage.

 This project is written in Java, others are available for [Kotlin](https://github.com/gatling/gatling-maven-plugin-demo-kotlin)